...

 A BAA is a legal agreement that outlines each party's obligations under HIPAA.
 A cybersecurity audit is an independent review of a vendor's actual security practices.
 One is paperwork.
 The other is proof.
 Both matter, and many practices only have one.

 Ekim IT Solutions works exclusively with dental practices.
 We serve New England and New York with on-site support and dental practices nationwide with remote support.
-Security, compliance, and everything in between so you can focus on patients.
+We review your vendor access controls, remote support permissions, and BAA documentation so a third-party breach does not become your practice's problem.